ublue-os/ucore/README.md

 - Sets 60 second service stop timeout for reasonably fast shutdowns
 - Enables password based SSH auth (required for locally running cockpit web interface)

-One can layer packages directly on a machine running UCore or use this image as a base for further customized OCI builds.
+One can layer packages directly on a machine running uCore or use this image as a base for further customized OCI builds.

 Note: per [cockpit instructions](https://cockpit-project.org/running.html#coreos) the cockpit-ws RPM is **not** installed, rather it is available as a podman container.
 This image has pre-configured cockpit to run on system boot, but it can be disabled: